Don-Data/SQL-Cheat-Sheet/README.md

 ## How To Use

 The data is created on the fly by appending the data.sql CTE before the individual queries.
-All other .sql files are intended to be individually appended after the data.sql query.
+All other .sql files are intended to be individually appended after the "0 data.sql" query.

 ---